moralesalberto/depot/README.md

 On the first line, we create the only product for this test.
 We ensure this product is in the database by testing the count.
 Then we use the `visit` method to go to the products_path page.
 We test for the presence of the title of the book we just added.
-Also, since we only have one product, we load it to instantiate the show product route `product_path(product)`
+Also, since we only have one product, we load it to instantiate the show product route `product_path(product)` and test for its existence in the page html.

 Finally we add the last test to check for the New Product link.